-To do so, move the Joint #4 counter shaft unit and Joint #4 motor unit to the shaft.
+To do so, unscrew the bolts securing the Joint #4 counter shaft unit.
+Move the Joint #4 motor unit to the shaft side and remove the Joint #4 counter shaft unit from the U1 and U2 belts.

-(9) Remove both the U2 and Z belts.
+(10) Remove both the U2 and Z belts.